 Background

 Sections 627.0628(3)(a), (b), and (f), F.S., instructs the Commission to adopt findings from time to time as to the accuracy or reliability of standards and models, among other things, related to hurricane loss projections used in residential property insurance rate filings, flood loss projections used in rate filings for personal lines residential flood insurance coverage, and probable maximum loss calculations.
-This section also states that the Commission shall revise previously adopted actuarial methods, principles, standards, models, or output ranges every odd-numbered year.
+This section also states that the Commission shall revise previously adopted actuarial methods, principles, standards, models, or output ranges every odd-numbered year for hurricane loss projections and no less than every four years for flood loss projections.
 The following findings address the accuracy or reliability of the standards that the Commission has adopted since 1996 and the accuracy or reliability of the computer simulation models that the Commission has reviewed.
-The Commission thus far has reviewed computer simulation models exclusively because these constitute the only widely accepted approach to estimate residential loss costs and probable maximum loss levels.
+The Commission thus far has reviewed computer simulation models exclusively because these constitute the only widely accepted approach to estimate residential loss costs, personal residential loss costs, and probable maximum loss levels.

-The Commission finds that the computer simulation models that it has reviewed are stochastic forecasting models.
-This means that future hurricane events are stochastically generated and the associated loss costs are accumulated and probable maximum loss calculations can be made using the model with the consideration of an insurer’s individual or unique exposure data.
-By generating a sufficient body of hypothetical future events, the sampling uncertainty in the output ranges owing to the random variate generation process becomes negligible.
-The Commission finds that the accepted models produce accurate or reliable modeled loss costs and probable maximum loss levels for the entire state of Florida given the data and research currently available.
-Loss costs and probable maximum loss levels based on these models are based on actuarially sound and theoretically appropriate techniques that also incorporate scientific evidence, findings, and principles from the areas of meteorology, engineering, statistics, and computer/information science.
+The Commission finds that the computer simulation hurricane and flood models that it reviews are stochastic forecasting models.
+This means that future hurricane and flood events are stochastically generated and the associated hurricane and flood loss costs are accumulated and hurricane and flood probable maximum loss calculations can be made using the applicable model with the consideration of an insurer’s individual or unique exposure data.
+By generating a sufficient body of hypothetical future hurricane and flood events, the sampling uncertainty in the hurricane and flood output ranges owing to the random variate generation process becomes negligible.
+The Commission finds that an accepted hurricane or flood model will produce accurate and reliable modeled hurricane or flood loss costs and hurricane or flood probable maximum loss levels for the entire state of Florida given the data and research currently available.
+Hurricane and flood loss costs and hurricane and flood probable maximum loss levels based on the applicable models are based on actuarially sound and theoretically appropriate techniques that also incorporate scientific evidence, findings, and principles from the areas of meteorology, hydrology, hydraulics, engineering, statistics, and computer/information science.

 Accurate and Reliable – Defined

-The Commission finds that the computer simulation models that have been reviewed by the Commission and found acceptable include appropriate model representations to simulate hurricanes and the induced damage on residential property in Florida.
-The basic features of the model construction are reflected in the six sections of standards established and refined since June of 1996:
+The Commission finds that the computer simulation hurricane models that have been reviewed by the Commission and found acceptable include appropriate model representations to simulate hurricanes and the induced damage on residential property in Florida.
+The basic features of the hurricane model construction are reflected in the six sections of hurricane standards established and refined since June of 1996:

-General Standards reflecting the professional status of the model designers and testers and generic aspects of the model;
+General Standards reflecting the professional status of the hurricane model designers and testers and generic aspects of the hurricane model;

 Meteorological Standards covering all aspects of this infrequent weather phenomenon;

-Statistical Standards addressing the statistical foundation of the model and the sensitivity and uncertainty assessment of model outputs as a function of model inputs;
+Statistical Standards addressing the statistical foundation of the hurricane model and the sensitivity and uncertainty assessment of hurricane model outputs as a function of hurricane model inputs;

 Vulnerability Standards assessing the impact of the hurricane winds on residential property;